Interested in working at the Global Campaign for Education-US?

-Angelique Mannella, Treasurer, is the Founder and CEO of Decode Global, a mobile games developer to teach kids about important global challenges such as clean water scarcity and girls’ education.
+Angelique Mannella, Treasurer, is the AVP, Innovation and Partnerships, at McGill University, and Founder and CEO of Decode Global, a mobile games developer to teach kids about important global challenges such as clean water scarcity and girls’ education.
 Their first award-winning game, Get Water!, highlights the impact of the global water crisis through the story of a young girl named Maya in India who is pulled out of school when the family’s well pump breaks down.
 Players help her get water so she can get back into school.
 She also served as Entrepreneur-in-Residence, at infoDev Group at The World Bank.
 She also held the positions of Senior Product Manager, Multimedia Software at Nokia and Senior Engineer at Cisco Systems.
 Angelique was a Netcorps Intern with FONDECO in Bolivia.

 Joanne Carter is the Executive Director of RESULTS/RESULTS Educational Fund (REF) and has been a part of RESULTS in a variety of capacities for over 20 years.
 Joanne became legislative director of RESULTS/REF in 1992 and associate executive director in 2007.
 As legislative director of RESULTS/REF, Joanne worked with key administration and congressional allies, partner organizations, and technical agencies orchestrating U.S. and international campaigns to tackle major diseases of poverty (particularly tuberculosis and major child killers), increase access to education, expand economic opportunity for the poorest, and reform World Bank and International Monetary Fund policies.
 An international expert and spokesperson on global poverty issues, Joanne regularly organizes media briefings on breaking legislative and technical news and works closely with the World Health Organization, the Global Fund to Fight AIDS, TB and Malaria, and other international organizations.
 She is also a founding board member of Global Action for Children.